mixmastamyk/tconf/readme.rst

-…🐢⻳   TurtleConfig   ⻳🐢…
+⻳ TurtleConfig ⻳
 =============================

 *Why yes, it's turtles all the way down 🐢🐢🐢🐢…*

 This is an attempt at a cascading configuration library that I'd like to use.
-The basic idea is that you get a configuration object and read its properties for the values of options you've defined all over the place, haha.
+The basic idea is that you get a configuration object and read its properties for the values of options you've potentially defined all over the place, haha.

-Behind the scenes TurtleConfig will potentially look at command-line parameters, the environment, user configuration files, host/site configuration,
+Behind the scenes TurtleConfig will look at command-line parameters, the environment, user configuration files, host/site configuration,